Help us improve your experience.

 10. (Optional) Configure DHCP option 12 to specify the hostname of the device.

-The following sample configuration shows the DHCP options you just configured in this procedure:
+The following configuration shows an example of the DHCP options you just configured in this procedure:

 Based on the DHCP options configured in this example, the following items are added to the [edit system] hierarchy: